hashicorp/nomad/website/source/docs/secrets/consul/index.html.md

 Successfully mounted 'consul' at 'consul'!
 ```

-Next, we must configure Vault to know how to contact Consul.
+Next, we must configure Nomad to know how to contact Consul.
 This is done by writing the access information:

 ```